 HB 7097 – Relating to Taxation

-On Tuesday, February 25, HB 7097, sponsored by the House Ways & Means Committee, was heard by the House Appropriations Committee and was reported favorable with 25 yeas and 4 nays.
+On Wednesday, March 11, HB 7097, sponsored by the House Ways & Means Committee, was heard in the Senate Appropriations Committee and passed with 20 yeas and 0 nays.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this legislation.

 The bill provides for several tax reductions and other tax-related modifications designed to directly impact both families and businesses.
 Specifically, the bill provides for a 0.5 percentage point reduction in the state communications services tax.
 Several provisions related to sales tax are included:

 - A reduction in the tax rate for commercial property rentals from 5.5% to 5.4%;

 - A three-day “back-to-school” tax holiday for certain clothing, school supplies, and personal computers; and a seven-day “disaster preparedness” tax holiday in May and June of 2020 for specified disaster preparedness items;